250 to 300 kilograms (550 to 700 pounds)

 They have a wide range in east and southern Africa.
 They usually live in treeless grasslands and savanna woodlands and are absent from deserts, rainforests, and wetlands.
 This species’ habitat is shrinking, however, and they are now extinct in Burundi and Lesotho.

-Also known as the common zebra, plains zebras are the most common and widespread species of zebra — even appearing on the coat of arms of Botswana.
+The most common and widespread of its species, the plains zebra even appears on the coat of arms of Botswana.
 Larger than the mountain zebra, and smaller than the Grevy’s, this ungulate is horse-like but has a mane of short, erect hair, a tail with a tuft at the tip, and bears recognizable vertical stripes.

 Behavior & Diet